InjectivePunks/Injective-NFT/README.md

 # InjectivePunks NFT
-Implementation of the NFT project InjectivePanks using CosmVasm.
+Implementation of the NFT project InjectivePunks using CosmVasm.
 Includes:
 - The basic logic of the contract,
 - Methods for transfer tokens, mint and burning.